Sam Corcos

 Gregory Barbaccia employment strong

-Both DOGE-placed tech CIOs in Trump 2nd term.
-Corcos at Treasury (overseeing Palantir IRS contract), Barbaccia at OMB (FITARA oversight of all federal IT including Palantir).
-Both operate within Palantir's sphere of influence.
+Both DOGE-placed tech CIOs in Trump's second term.
+Corcos at Treasury oversaw the Palantir IRS contract; Barbaccia at OMB held FITARA oversight of all federal IT, including Palantir.
+Both held roles connected to Palantir's federal contracts.

 Andreessen Horowitz financial medium